jamespeilunli/clarity-ai/README.md

 ### Backend - Social Media Post Retrieval

-We use the [Mastodon.py API](https://mastodonpy.readthedocs.io/en/stable/) in `fetch_posts.py` to retrieve users’ past Mastodon posts for our multi-post model to later analyze.
+We use the [Mastodon.py API](https://mastodonpy.readthedocs.io/en/stable/) in `fetch_mastodon_posts.py` to retrieve users’ past Mastodon posts for our multi-post model to later analyze.
 We also perform basic input handling as well as parsing of the retrieved mastodon posts (e.g. removing html tags and preserving hashtags).

+We also use a Reddit API in `fetch_reddit_posts.py` to retrive Reddit posts by user.

 ### Frontend